nflverse/nfldata/RSTUDIO-INTRO.md

 install.packages("ggplot2")
 ```

-I've made a file of NFL Standings data.
-Let's download, this into your R enviornment and take a look at it.
-To do that, run the following:
+Now that these packages are installed, let's download some NFL Standings data and take a look at it by running the following:

 ``` r
 library(tidyverse)